 This annual event provides peer-to-peer learning for regional transportation planners, state DOT representatives, and their partners.
-The conference will provide training and networking opportunities on a variety of rural and small metropolitan transportation topics.
-View the conference program (PDF).
+The conference provides training and networking opportunities on a variety of rural and small metropolitan transportation topics.
+View the 2014 conference program (PDF).

 With hands-on workshops, best practice panels, and facilitated networking sessions that feature peer trainers and expert speakers, the conference will offer training for organizations and individuals just beginning to work in transportation, as well as those with more experience.